[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 It is better to translate it as “surprisingly (improved) before I realized it.”

-The number one is incorrect because It is unnatural to combine it with a past tense.
+The number one is incorrect because combining it with a past tense is unnatural.

-By the way, I hope you can receive that kind of a sweet compliment in the future.
+By the way, I hope you can receive that kind of sweet compliment.

 Ok.
 Let’s read it out loud together!